navanodonavan/MSAAI530_Final_Project_G6/README.md

-# Project Title : TBD
+# Project Title : Predicting Power Generation Impacts from Weather Changes with Deep Learning and Time Series Models

 This project is a part of the AAI-530 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).